 Article 17 & 18 (Pension et al.)

 This a very complex Article in the tax treaty.
-Please refer to out stand-alone US UK Treaty Article 17 summary.
+Please refer to our stand-alone US UK Treaty Article 17 summary.

 Article 18, Paragraph 5 (Employer Foreign Pension Contributions)

-If you are a U.S. person workin the U.K. and receiving pension contributions to a U.K. Pension (or vice versa), please refer to our stand-alone US UK Treaty, Article 18 summary.
+If you are a U.S. person working in the U.K. and receiving pension contributions to a U.K. Pension (or vice versa), please refer to our stand-alone US UK Treaty, Article 18 summary.

 b) such salaries, wages and other similar remuneration, however, shall be taxable only in the other Contracting State if the services are rendered in that State and the individual is a resident of that State who: